shadowcool/short-url-website/README.md

-# short-url-website
+# Short URL Website

-Creates Custom Tiny URL's with a dashboard and custom configuration
+This is a website that shorterns your big URL's and provides a Short URL for ABSOLULETLY Free.